cmbrandt/std-algorithms/README.md

-# STL Algorithms
+# C++ Standard Library Algorithms

-My own implementation of algorithms and other facilities within the C++ Standard Library.
+My implementation of algorithms and other facilities within the C++ Standard Library.